UtrechtUniversity/yoda/docs/administration/troubleshooting-published-data-packages.md

 ### **System AVUs Verification:**

 This step checks whether the data package has the expected system Attribute-Value Units (AVUs).
-This is done by comparing AVUs starting with `publication_` (format?) compling with groud truth AVU keys, consequently, the check results reveal if there are missing AVUs or unexpected AVUs.
-If there were, will be printed to terminal and logfile.
+It does this by comparing AVUs that start with `org_publication` against the expected AVU keys (ground truth).
+The check results reveal if there are missing or unexpected AVUs, which will be printed to the terminal and the logfile.

 ### **DOI Registration Status:**

-This step checks the registration status of both `versionDOI`(if there are) and `baseDOI` from the DataCite API.
-This is done by checking `versionDOI`  and `baseDOI` from metadata AVUs of the package are registered or not in DataCite by sending a API request to access this DOI in DataCite.
+This step checks the registration status of both `versionDOI` (if available) and `baseDOI` using the DataCite API.
+It retrieves the DOIs from the package's metadata AVUs and sends API requests to DataCite to verify if these DOIs are registered.

-4. **Landing Page Integrity:**
+### **Landing Page Integrity:**

-This step Compares the contents of the local landing page file with the landingpage in remote server to ensure they match.
-This is done by sending a url request to download content from landingpage of the data package, and compare the content with the local landingpage html file.
-Note, enable off line mode if no internet connection.
-In off_line (format?) mode, this step checks if there are content in the local landing page url, but it does not verify the correctness of the content.
+This step compares the contents of the local landing page file with the remote landing page to ensure they match.
+It does this by sending a URL request to download the HTML of the data package's landing page and comparing it with the local HTML file.
+Note that if there is no internet connection, you should enable the `offline` mode.
+In offline mode, this step checks if the local landing page file exists but does not verify the correctness of its content.

-5. **Combined JSON Integrity:**
+### **Combined JSON Integrity:**

-This step Checks the integrity of the combined JSON file by verifying its URL online and confirming the existence of the file.

-This is Done by checking the metadata json sent to OAI-PMH, for if they can be found in OAI-PMH.

-In offline mode, it only checks whether the `combi_json` file exists locally.
+This step checks the integrity of the combined JSON file by verifying its URL online and confirming the existence of the file.
+It accomplishes this by checking if the metadata JSON sent to OAI-PMH server can be found in the OAI-PMH repository.
+In offline mode, it only checks whether package's `combi_json` file exists locally

----

 ## Commands